gruijter/PW2PY_DOCKER/README.md

 ```

 ## Step 3.
 Open a new console and modify two config files
-Modify the two files so they contain all your circle adresses and the names for each circle.
+Modify two files so they contain all your circle adresses and the names for each circle.
 In pw-conf.json set "loginterval": "60"
 In pw-control.json set "monitor": "yes"

 For detailed config instructions visit https://github.com/SevenW/Plugwise-2-py

-Exit the editor with CTRL-x and save the file using the same name.
+Exit the editor with CTRL-x and save the file using the same name:
 ```
 sudo nano /var/lib/docker/volumes/pw2py/_data/config/pw-conf.json
 ```